cockroachdb/docs/v23.1/cdc-queries.md

 For more detail on targeting `REGIONAL BY ROW` tables with changefeeds, see [Changefeeds in Multi-Region Deployments](changefeeds-in-multi-region-deployments.html).

 {{site.data.alerts.callout_success}}
 If you are running changefeeds from a [multi-region](multiregion-overview.html) cluster, you may want to define which nodes take part in running the changefeed job.
-You can use the [`execution_locality` option](changefeeds-in-multi-region-deployments.html#syntax) with key-value pairs to specify the locality requirements nodes must meet.
+You can use the [`execution_locality` option](changefeeds-in-multi-region-deployments.html#run-a-changefeed-job-by-locality) with key-value pairs to specify the [locality designations](cockroach-start.html#locality) nodes must meet.
 {{site.data.alerts.end}}

 ### Stabilize the changefeed message schema